Hypocalcemia

 • Etiology

-• Nutritional Vitamin D Deficiency and Decreased Cutaneous Vitamin D Synthesis
+• Nutritional Vitamin D Deficiency with Associated Decreased Cutaneous Vitamin D Synthesis

 • Vitamin D Deficiency Due to Abnormal Synthesis and Catabolism